 With cobblestone streets, dainty fountains and the banks of the Aare River, Bern is Switzerland’s dreamy capital.
 The Old Town is the highlight, which has been perfectly preserved from several hundred years ago, but the overall laid-back feel often makes it a favorite city destination amongst many visitors.
 Driven by the avant-garde, the city is filled with new and exciting restaurants and bars for quality dining or entertainment.

-Situated on a river and lake, Zurich is a vibrant city and Switzerland’s largest.
-The snowcapped mountains in the distance only add to the beauty, but within the city a young crowd has introduced a new and hip culture.
-With old architecture the only remnants of the past, the city is thriving and has a bright future ahead.
+Situated on a river and lake in German-speaking Switzerland, Zurich is the country’s largest city with around 350,000 people.
+The snowcapped mountains in the distance only add to the beauty.
+Within the city a young crowd has introduced a new and hip culture.
+With old architecture hinting at the past, the city is thriving and has a bright future ahead.

 Surrounded by mountains, Lucerne is a medieval town that is built along the quiet banks of a river.
 The historic appearance of the town draws in visitors who are eager to explore the 14th century foundations.
-The Chapel Bridge is a hotspot in Lucerne, which often draws large crowds and local musicians who entertain the guests with a happy tune.
+The Chapel Bridge is an icon in Lucerne, which often draws large crowds and local musicians who entertain the guests with happy tunes.

 Basel sits on the Rhine River and is located nearby the borders of France and Germany, which makes it a big trade route.
 The wealth is abundant here and visitors will be able to explore the beautiful streets, museums, and galleries.
 With pretty pastel colors, Basel stands out from other cities as bright and cheerful.